Franz Bücker, Fahrzeugbau, Oberursel, Germany

-In 1952 Bückner had two 250cc models: the ILONA I with a 250cc 1-cyl.
+In 1952 Bücker had two 250cc models: the ILONA I with a 250cc 1-cyl.
 12,5 HP ILO engine and the ILONA II with the brand new 2x125cc ILO Twin engine with 15 HP/6000rpm.

-Franz Bücker became a car dealer for FORD and GLAS, and the business boomed.
+Franz Bücker became a car dealer for Ford and Glas, and the business boomed.
 Franz Bücker died in 1980.